OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

 -----------------------
 The following are some important points about Garbage Collection:

 * Garbage collection is a mechanism that is frequently invoked by the Java Virtual Machine to get ride of the unused heap memory objects.
 It removes every object that is not being used by the running Java program anymore.
 The results of this process is freeing up the memory so other new objects can use that piece of memory.

 * In other programming languages like C and C++, it is the responsibility of the programmer to take care of freeing up the memory from unused objects and arrays, this process consumes programmer's time and increase code complexity.
 In the other hand, garbage collection makes programming more easily by taking care of the memory management for the programmer and makes the programmer focusing only on programming.

 * Before removing an object from memory garbage collection invokes finalize() method of that object and gives an opportunity to perform any sort of cleanup required.
 If the programmer do not override this method, the default finializer method will be invoked (the method defined in ``Object`` class).

 * Java Virtual Machine invokes the garbage collection based on the size of the dynamically allocated memory from the heap.

 * Programmers can use some methods like System.gc() and Runtime.gc() to send request of garbage collection to Java Virtual Machine.

 The following are some cases that make an object subject to be removed from heap memory by garbage collection:

 * When the programmer sets all references to an object to ``null``.

 * If the object is defined inside a block of code and all references to that object are out of scoop after the execution of that block.
 Here is an example

   .. codeinclude:: PointersBook/Scoop

 * If an object A contains a reference to another object B. Object B will be eligible for garbage collection one object A set to ``null``.
 Here is an example:

 .. codeinclude:: PointersBook/Date

+.. inlineav:: garbageDisposalCON ss
+   :output: show

 What Does The Heap Look Like?
 -----------------------------